dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 So now we have it!
-The only thing to remember is that we need **to load the libraries from the **leaflet** server (`https://rstudio.github.io/leaflet`)**, meaning that we have to prepend that url to the libraries in our installation:
+The only thing to remember is that we need **to load the libraries from the **leaflet** server (`https://rstudio.github.io/leaflet`)**, meaning that we have to prepend that URL to the libraries in our installation:

 ```html
 <script src="https://rstudio.github.io/leaflet/libs/jquery/jquery.min.js"></script>